 SUSTAINABILITY: Teams serve to promote sustainable systems in our local community.

 POVERTY ALLEVIATION: Teams serve to meet immediate needs and address systemic issues of poverty.

 HUMAN RIGHTS: Teams serve to promote basic human rights and civil liberties.

 Each Duck Corps team has a designated, experienced lead who is the main contact between the Holden Center and community partners.
 They facilitate the weekly service project and provide onsite leadership for their teams.
 Duck Corps Team Lead positions are for an entire academic year.

-Applications for the 2017-2018 academic year will be accepted until May 7, 2017.
-Previous experience serving as a Duck Corps member is highly preferred.
-To learn more about being a team lead, please review the Team Lead Position Description.
+Applications for the 2018-19 academic year will be accepted until June 1, 2018.
+Previous experience serving as a Duck Corps member is preferred.
+To learn more about being a team lead, please review the team lead position description.